 After A.B testing over 30 days with 6k users against the new design and the old design the following results emerged.

 +11.54% (97.8% reliability) of users starting a form (which was the primary goal) = from 21.5% to 24% reliability rate.

 Also +12.3% (80% reliability) users arriving at the checkout page.
 Older Data form old homepage design: Arrival at checkout page : 7% => new 7.86%

-the challenge on the sub page which is also a link off of the main homepage wizard, was to explain to the customer the process of recovering funds for their business.
+The challenge on the subpage which is also a link off of the main homepage wizard was to explain to the customer the process of recovering funds for their business.
 The problem is twofold.
-One, to explain to the customer, their experience of the process as well as the experience of their opponent of of whom they are trying to collect funds from.
+One, to explain to the customer, their experience of the process as well as the experience of their opponent of whom they are trying to collect funds.